 There are, of course, many old favourites that have been tried and tested in pubs across the country.
 The pub quiz, for example, can be very successful when done well.
 But it pays to be adventurous.
 What sorts of events could you run that no other pub in the area is hosting?
 What sort of events would punters not immediately associate with a pub?
 By thinking slightly ‘outside the box’ you can help to build your all-important identity, and keep punters coming back.

 4. Consider coffee

 Brits are continuing to fall further in love with coffee.
-As a recent Simply Business survey showed, coffee shops are becoming increasingly popular - and, with that, the population are becoming ever pickier about what they drink.
+Coffee shops are becoming increasingly popular - and, with that, the population are becoming ever pickier about what they drink.